mitsuba-renderer/mitsuba3/docs/src/python_interface/parsing_xml.rst

 :code:`FileResolver` for resolving the full paths.
 It is therefore necessary to add the scene directory to the :code:`FileResolver`'s search path in order to properly load the scene's data (e.g. mesh, textures, ...).

-Here is a simple Python example on how to load a Mitsuba scene from a XML file:
+Here is a simple Python example on how to load a Mitsuba scene from an XML file:

 .. code-block:: python